AakashRaina/bluecoolant.xyz/src/posts/post-one/post-one.md

 Next up are 3rd party libraries.
 We use multiple 3rd party libraries or pieces of code in our application code pulling them directly from CDN's and NPM all the time.
 When you pull a 3rd party dependency into your application your are putting in a lot of trust into your dependencies.
 Are you 100% sure you are not pulling any malicious piece of code as well?
 Are you sure the CDN doesn't tamper with the deloyed assets?
 Worry not.
 You can use the following methods that'll help you place more trust and confidence in your dependencies:

-- Always use libraries that have LTS(long term support) and audit your dependencies regularly.
-[Dependabot](https://dependabot.com/) to the rescue 🥷🏻
+- Always use libraries that have LTS(long term support) and audit your dependencies.
+You can run npm audits for doing audits regularly.
+[Dependabot](https://dependabot.com/) to the rescue 🏃🏻‍♂️.
+Another option available here is to use code scanning feature provided by Github.
+You can use code scanning to find, triage, and prioritize fixes for existing problems in your code.
+The only caveat here is that it comes at a cost.
+- You can also use `National Vulnerability Database`, which is collection of known vulnerabilities and this will give you more detailed insights into vulnerabilties you want to know about.
+For eg. here's a <a href="https://nvd.nist.gov/vuln/detail/CVE-2020-8203" target="_blank" rel="noopener noreferrer">vulnerability</a> in lodash.
 - Check for bug bounty programmes and open issues for libraries you end up using.
 Check how actively library maintainers/collaboraters are solving security issues pertaining to the library.
 See if there are ways people can report security issues for the same library.
 The project should have an active ecosystem to ensure highly secure code gets shipped.
 - When versions are incremented make sure there are tests which assert that only requests which are needed are sent out from your app.
 If you detect a suspicious network request which shouldn't have been there then you can be sure something is wrong 🕵🏻
 - `Subresource Integrity (SRI)` enables browsers to verify that resources they fetch are delivered without any manipulation.
 It works by allowing you to provide a cryptographic hash that a fetched resource must match.
 Integrity attribute is used here by specifying a base64-encoded cryptographic hash of a resource you’re telling the browser to fetch and the browser will first compare the script to the expected hash, and verify that there's a match otherwise return a network error indicating that fetching of the resource failed.